 EU calls for speedy 'Brexit'

-from the bloc.
+On Saturday the six founding member-states of the EU met in Berlin to discuss the next step in the UK's exit from the bloc.
 The hastily arranged summit gathered the top diplomats of France, Italy, the Netherlands, Belgium and Luxembourg, with Germany's Steinmeier acting as host.

 Steinmeier urged London to start the separation process "as soon as possible to avoid a prolonged deadlock," which could bring financial and political insecurity.